Topological Navigation Graph Framework: Topological Navigation Graph (TNG)

 \section{Topological Navigation Graph (TNG)}

 In this section, we review similar work of other authors and formally describe the proposed TNG framework for creating a goal-driven navigation system from separately learnt reactive skills.

-In recent years, deep-learning-based autonomous robot navigation has been looked at from different perspectives, resulting in varied approaches being proposed.
 The work from~\cite{8100252}, which includes a mapper and a planner, advances previous approaches.
 The researchers propose a joint, end-to-end architecture that is differentiable and has the ability to plan with a belief map for the environments where an incomplete set of world observations are provided.
 A noteworthy feature of ~\cite{8100252} is that their method is able to generalize to new environments.
 Another approach~\cite{SavinovDosovitskiyKoltun2018_SPTM}, proposes a semi-parametric topological memory (SPTM) architecture for navigation, where the environment is mapped on a non-parametric graph, in which every position is a node.
 In their method a parametric deep neural network is used to retrieve nodes to reach a specific goal node. \cite{Bruce2018LearningDN} attempts to tackle the challenge of learning goal-directed policies from data representing a single traversal in an environment spanning over 2 kilometres.
 It does so by a topological approach where points in trajectories at a particular distance are represented as nodes and path planning is learnt with random episodic training.

 The mentioned approaches also have certain limitations.
 Whilst end-to-end learning can simultaneously tune the entire architecture's parameter set, this advantage often comes at the cost of requiring large datasets and longer training durations~\cite{LimitsEndToEnd}.
-Reinforcement-learning-based methods such as~\cite{8100252} are dependent on high amounts of resources for training its joint architecture since it needs to tune the parameters by interacting with a well-mapped, photo-realistic environment.
+Reinforcement learning-based methods such as~\cite{8100252} are dependent on high amounts of resources for training its joint architecture since it needs to tune the parameters by interacting with a well-mapped, photo-realistic environment.
 Moreover, the method is also reliant on hard-to-satisfy assumptions, such as the existence of perfect odometry.
 While~\cite{Bruce2018LearningDN} is also a reinforcement-learning-based method, to reduce the resource-heavy factor it leverages the method with one-shot reinforcement learning~\cite{bruce2017one}.
 While it shows that it can perform planning, the low-level commands that traverse from node to node are controlled by a human operator and are not learnt. ~\cite{SavinovDosovitskiyKoltun2018_SPTM} relies on self-supervised learning but no real-world demonstrations have been shown in the work.

 Keeping in mind the above limitations, we propose a structure of perception and action modules, which allows one to plan and perform goal-driven navigation.